 Queer culture has always been centered around music, LGBTQ+ bands are of course no exception.
 Pride is a time to recognize the achievements of LGBTQ musicians and gay bands as well as the struggles they face whilst expressing themselves to the world.

-Marsha P. Johnson, a bisexual transgender woman of colour threw the first brick that sparked the LGBTQ+ liberation movement.
+Marsha P. Johnson, a bisexual transgender woman of color threw the first brick that sparked the LGBTQ+ liberation movement.
 In New York 1970, one year after the Stonewall riots the first pride parade.
-Since then, countless people have celebrated pride around the world with 5 million attending New York pride in 2019, the 50 year anniversary of Stonewall.
+Since then, countless people have celebrated pride around the world with 5 million attending New York Pride in 2019, the 50th anniversary of Stonewall.

-Pride is not only a time for LGBTQ+ folk to celebrate and feel safe, but showcase the underrepresented work and talent of LGBTQ+ people from around the world.
+Pride is not only a time for LGBTQ+ folk to celebrate and feel safe but showcases the underrepresented work and talent of LGBTQ+ people from around the world.
 LGBTQ+ influence in music is undeniable, but something that is often overlooked.
-It is our responsibility to give these people the credit they deserve and recognise the impact on music they have had.
+It is our responsibility to give these people the credit they deserve and recognize the impact on the music they have had.

 As part of Pride, we wanted to share with you a few of the most influential LGBTQ+ bands in history.
 Heavy metal fashion, coming out as transgender, iconic music videos, the AIDS pandemic.

 In this article, we will cover the life, work, and achievements of bands and band members who have influenced music culture and what it has become today.

 Be sure to stay until the very end so you don’t miss out on some great artists!